run-ai/docs/docs/admin/researcher-setup/templates.md

 ### Administrative Template parameters

-Administrative template can be used to configure all Run:AI Job submission parameters.
+Administrative template can be used to configure all Run:ai Job submission parameters.
 You can find the full list of parameters under the Command-line documentation of [runai submit](../../Researcher/cli-reference/runai-submit.md) and [runai submit-mpi](../../Researcher/cli-reference/runai-submit-mpi.md).

 ### Syntax